FAR-Lab/Mobile_HRI_Lab_Hub/Final_Project_Proposal/Readme.md

    </participant>
 </profiles>
 ```
-Change the `ROBOT_IP` to the computer IP that you plan to do heavy computation.
+Change the `ROBOT_IP` to the computer IP that you plan to do heavy computation (must be on the same network).

 - Host your own router